martinspedro/lidar-interference-analysis/thesis/Administrative Documents/Pedro Martins Thesis Layout.md

     - Road accidents
     - ADAS
     - Self-driving
+		- Small Description of the types of sensors used (Ultrasons, RADAR, Camera, LIDAR)
     - LiDAR
     - LiDAR Interference (?)

 ## 1.1 Scope and Motivation
+- What is the problem
+- How am I going to try to solve it
 - Why is the topic important
+- Motivation & Relevance for and to the problem
 - Why and how it matters

 ## 1.2 Objectives